mcsx03/mcsx03.github.io/2024-06-12-AgentTesla.md

 {% include sidebar.html %}
-Seeing AgentTesla emails with HTML attachments.
+Started seeing AgentTesla emails with HTML attachments.
 The HTML contains Base64-encoded VBE, which prompts a download when opened.
 The VBE has a Base64-encoded executable that delivers AgentTesla.
-These are interesting as they don't require a connection between the email and infection.
+These are interesting as they do not require a connection between the email and infection.
 The initial HTML file seems to be a template for delivering LNK files.
 Below are screenshots of the sample I analyzed.

 Email